Gabriel29062001/Bidirectional-Tactile-Interface-Control-and-Perception-Strategies/README.md

 ## Contact
-For any inquiries or support, please contact gabriel.paffi@epfl.ch
+For any inquiries or support, please contact gabriel.paffi@yahoo.com